iliamo/sensor-prototype/INSTALL.md

 NDN-CXX & NFD
 --
-First install NDN-CXX, then install NFD.
+First install NDN-CXX, then install NFD, all from source.

 consumer-producer-api
 --